-Let’s say that you’re at the park and one of the kids gets hurt.
-Screaming ensues, and you’re having a hard time calming the kid down.
+Let’s say that you’re at the park and one of the children gets hurt.
+Screaming ensues, and you’re having a hard time calming them down.
 Play a video of babies laughing on your phone.
 It’s impossible to feel miserable when babies are laughing.
 This will totally distract them from their discomfort.

 Or maybe you had to take them somewhere and there was a delay.
-If you have some educational or drawing games downloaded, you can keep these kids engaged and happy in a pinch.
+If you have some educational or drawing games downloaded, you can keep the children engaged and happy in a pinch.

 See our recommended entertainment apps for kids for more ideas.

 Hopefully, nothing will happen on your watch, but if it does, you need to be ready!
-This is what will help you to handle these high-stress situations professionally.
+Handle any high-stress situation professionally with the following:

 Having one of the parent’s cell numbers is not enough.
 What happens if you can’t get a hold of them?
 Their battery could die, the phone could get lost or stolen, or they might leave it on silent.